MahtaFetrat/Mana-Forced-Aligner/README.md

-# ManaTTS Forced Aligner: Robust Forced Alignment for Low-Resource Languages
+# Mana Forced Aligner: Robust Forced Alignment for Low-Resource Languages

 **Want to create a speech dataset, but current forced alignment tools don’t work for your setup?**

-**ManaTTS Forced Aligner** is a robust, language-agnostic forced alignment module designed specifically for **low-resource languages** and imperfect audio-text matches.
+**Mana Forced Aligner** is a robust, language-agnostic forced alignment module designed specifically for **low-resource languages** and imperfect audio-text matches.
 Unlike traditional tools like Aeneas, our method **does not require a perfect match between audio and text**.
 It tolerates skipped words, repetitions, or inconsistencies, using **multiple ASR models** and **character-level text similarity** with predefined thresholds.

-## Why Use ManaTTS Forced Aligner?
+## Why Use Mana Forced Aligner?

 🧠 **ASR-Agnostic and Scalable**: Use *one or more automatic speech recognition (ASR) models*, regardless of their quality.
 The aligner is designed to work even with imperfect ASRs.
 However, **the more ASR models you provide, the more robust and accurate the alignment becomes**, thanks to majority-voting and fallback mechanisms.